eviltnan/bullshit/Readme.md

-Bullshit: Horoscope Generator
+Bullshit: Dev Horoscope Generator
 =============================

-Generate random horoscopes!
+Wondering why this shit is not working?

-Adjust the silliness by adding words to the word list.
+Ask for almighty random numbers generator for an answer.

-Zen Koan generator coming soon.
+Bases on a bullshit generator by @michaelsproul